NoriSte/ui-testing-best-practices/sections/generic-best-practices/reaching-ui-state.md

 ### Network stub record & play
 This is an advanced technique that strongly relates to UI-integration tests.
 Recall UI-integration references [1](../testing-strategy/component-vs-integration-vs-e2e-testing.md), [2](../real-life-examples/test-front-end-with-integration-back-end-with-e2e.md).

-Cypress allows to stub all network traffic.
+Cypress allows you to stub all network traffic.
 We can record the network data from an endpoint, and stub that response every time the UI makes a call to an arbitrary server.

 Start by copying the network data from devTools to a json file.
 Place it in `cypress/fixtures` folder.
 This folder is made for this purpose, and any reference to it will default to the root of the folder.